 On my down days, I eat cake and pies and all the good stuff.”

 So outside of her 5:30 p.m. showtime, what’s a typical day like?
 “I’m not a planner, I’m very impulsive.
 I live day by day.
 I wake up and have a coffee.
 I live by myself with my French bulldog.
 I’ll walk with my dog in the morning, answer emails and then go try to meet a friend for coffee or lunch.
 Oh, and I do love shopping!”

 “In the evenings, I come off the stage sweating at 10:30 p.m. and get back home for 11 p.m.
 I eat at a strange hour!
 I get home and cook my dinner because I have to refuel.
-I’ll watch Game of Thrones, if it’s on, or something fabulous like Kath and Kim; I have a dry sense of humour!
+I’ll watch Game of Thrones if it’s on, or something fabulous like Kath and Kim; I have a dry sense of humor!
 I’ll then conk the hell out, dead."

-“When I wear makeup in the day, it’s under-eye concealer and blusher.
+“When I wear makeup in the day, it’s under-eye concealer and blush.
 I’m a girly girl, but I’m not into spending crazy money on makeup.
 Although I do like copper and red eye shadows right now.
-MAC has this rose gold one that is a beautiful colour.”
+MAC has this rose gold one that is a beautiful color.”